Dickinson County, Michigan

-Dickinson County is a county in the Upper peninsula of the U.S. state of Michigan.
+Dickinson County is a county in the Upper Peninsula of the U.S. state of Michigan.
 As of the 2020 census, the population was 25,947.
 The county seat is Iron Mountain.
 Dickinson is Michigan's newest county, formed in 1891 from parts of Marquette, Menominee, and Iron counties.
 It was named for Donald M. Dickinson, who served as U.S. Postmaster General under President Grover Cleveland.

-Dickinson County is part of the Iron Mountain, MI–WI Micropolitan Statistical Area.
+Dickinson County is part of the Iron Mountain, MI–WI micropolitan statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 777 sqmi, of which 761 sqmi is land and 16 sqmi (2.0%) is water.
-Along with Iron County, it is one of only two landlocked counties in the Upper Peninsula.
+Along with its western neighbor Iron County, it is one of only two landlocked counties in the Upper Peninsula.